mullvad/mullvadvpn-app/README.md

 If you change any javascript file while the development mode is running it will automatically transpile and reload the file so that the changes are visible almost immediately.

-The app will attempt to start the backend automatically.
+The app will attempt to start the daemon automatically.
 The exact binary being run can be customized with the `MULLVAD_BACKEND` environment variable.

-If the `/tmp/.mullvad_rpc_address` file exists the app will not start the backend, so if you want to run a specific version of the backend you can just start it yourself and the app will pick up on it and behave accordingly.
+If the `/tmp/.mullvad_rpc_address` file exists the app will not start the daemon, so if you want to run a specific version of the daemon you can just start it yourself and the app will pick up on it and behave accordingly.